Chevy Cruze years to avoid — most common problems

 These include engine oil leaks, transmission faults, engine cooling problems caused by the faulty water pump, and a few other issues.
 If you wish to buy a first-generation Cruze model, you should avoid the model years from 2011 to 2014.
 The 2009 model year received much fewer complaints than other years up to 2015.

 During this time, there were several recalls by Chevrolet and they mostly referred to engine cooling issues and the transmission.
+Drivers commonly reported smelling anti-freeze in the cabin, which was bad for engine overheating as it was mostly caused by leaks.
 Also, there were braking system recalls and electrical system fault recalls including one concerning airbags.

 Second-generation Chevy Cruze (the 2016 model year)